Protectins, Resolvins and Maresins -

 Specialized Pro-Resolving Mediators

-They are produced by dioxygen-dependent oxidation from the omega-3 essential fatty acids (EFA), which are the focus of considerable interest among nutritionists because of the perceived beneficial effects for the health of consumers.
+They are produced by dioxygen-dependent oxidation from the omega-3 essential fatty acids (EFA), which are the focus of considerable interest among nutritionists because of the perceived benefits for the health of consumers.
 Although the mechanisms by which the benefits of EFA are achieved are not entirely clear and evidently involve a multiplicity of factors, it seems likely that their oxygenated metabolites could play a significant part.
 The therapeutic potential of these oxylipins is believed to be appreciable, and it is hoped that their biosynthesis can be modulated by dietary supplementation with their fatty acid precursors as well as by direct administration of individual compounds.
 As research on this topic continues to develop rapidly, this account cannot be comprehensive or definitive.
-A further important caveat is that there is currently a debate on whether natural levels of these metabolites are sufficient to support some published claims regarding their biological activities (see below).
+A further important caveat is that there is currently a debate on whether natural levels of these metabolites are sufficient to support some published claims regarding their biological properties (see below).

-Simple mono-oxygenated lipoxygenase and cytochrome P450 metabolites of EPA and DHA, as well as non-enzymic isoprostane analogues (neuroprostanes), which have related biological properties, are discussed elsewhere on this site for reasons of practical convenience.
+Simple mono-oxygenated lipoxygenase and cytochrome P450 metabolites of EPA and DHA, as well as non-enzymic isoprostane analogues (neuroprostanes), which have related properties, are discussed elsewhere on this site for reasons of practical convenience.
 Oxylipins produced by related dioxygenation reactions of arachidonic acid and other fatty acids of the omega-6 family are described in our web page on leukotrienes.

 1. Definitions and Key Features